We Redesigned Our Website: Here’s What We Learned

 Their story is much bigger than nice jackets and backpacks.
 They found their passion and purpose, and they made it the bedrock of their brand story.

 Every company is a part of something bigger.
 The solutions that you provide your customers are contributing to their stories.
 Find those stories and strategically tell them.
 You can start defining your story by answering a few questions:

 Dig into each of these questions as deeply as you can.
 You might even benefit from the famous and often used “Five Whys Strategy.”
 Each answer to these questions will develop whose story you are a part of.
 From there, you can start strategically spreading it to the world.

-At PHOS, we spend each day understanding the purpose and mission of our clients, then strategically telling their stories.
+At PHOS, we spend each day understanding the purpose and mission of our clients, and strategically telling their stories.
 Our marketers and design team can help you tell a story that goes beyond your product or services.